US sanctions top Nicaraguan officials over rights abuses

 Acosta was included because he has organized financial support for Ortega’s government.
 He was also accused of having “personally threatened banks not to participate in a strike organized by opposition leaders in March 2019.”

-Vice President Rosario Murrillo, Ortega’s wife and the government’s spokeswoman, responded to a request for comment simply with a quote from Nicaraguan revolutionary Augusto Sandino: “We won’t sell out or surrender, never.”
+Vice President Rosario Murrillo, Ortega’s wife and the government’s spokeswoman, responded to a request for comment simply with a quote from Nicaraguan revolutionary Augusto Sandino who fought U.S. intervention: “We won’t sell out or surrender, never.”
 The government has maintained that it was responding to a coup attempt.
 It has come under more recent criticism for doing nothing to confront the novel coronavirus pandemic.

 U.S. Secretary of State Mike Pompeo said in a statement, “This new action furthers United States policy to hold accountable those individuals and entities who are key enablers of Ortega’s misrule and who perpetrate serious human rights abuse and seek to silence pro-democracy voices in Nicaragua.”